freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 When deploying:
  - need to migrate data:
     - python manage.py migrate alertSystem
-    - run clean-scripts/move-westcitations-to-correct-column61.py
+    - run python clean-scripts/move-westcitations-to-correct-column61.py
- - dumps are updated.
+ - all dumps are updated with docket numbers rather than case numbers.
 Need to delete old ones, and test that empty attributes don't cause the entire doc not to show up.
-Once tested, tackle the bug about bad various bad bits of data in the case names, then notify mailing list and Malamud.
+Once tested, tackle the bug about various bad bits of data in the case names, then notify mailing list and Malamud.
  - Add courts to the DB using the admin interface or manage.py loaddata
  - clean the supreme court cases using: python scotus_case_name_cleaner.py -v
  - Add the entire f2 from resource.org, and point script at it.